ashly-fuller/ashly_fuller_wowchemy/content/authors/admin/_index.md

 # {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
 ---

-> It is easy to oversimplify history.
-However, if there is one predominant factor underlying economic and social change over the past two centuries, it is surely the advancement of technology.
+> "It is easy to oversimplify history.
+However, if there is one predominant factor underlying economic and social change over the past two centuries, it is surely the advancement of technology."
 Carl Benedikt Frey

 I am a first year PhD student at the Dawes Centre for Future Crime based within the Department of Security and Crime Science at UCL.